 Am I a good candidate for breast augmentation?

-The ideal candidates for breast augmentations are:
+The best candidates for breast augmentations are:

 - Physically and psychologically healthy

-- Realistic in their breast implant surgery expectations
+- Realistic breast implant surgery expectations

 How is the procedure performed?